A new homepage for the dashboard and improved post-mortem exports

 Now, we're adding some big improvements to the content of the post-mortem.

-- Follow-ups now display in a bullet-point list, with a link to each follow-up if you've exported it to an external
+Follow-ups now display in a bullet-point list, with a link to each follow-up if you've exported it to an external issue tracker

 Additionally, we've taken advantage of Confluence's API to make a few Confluence specific improvements:

-If your organisation uses Confluence, you can set this up in your organisation
+If your organization uses Confluence, you can set this up in your organization settings here.

 🚀 What else we shipped

-- 🐛 We've fixed an issue where we'd fail without any helpful information if you tried to update an incident from a Slack Connect shared channel, and you weren't acting on behalf of the organisation that owns the incident
+🐛 We've fixed an issue where we'd fail without any helpful information if you tried to update an incident from a Slack Connect shared channel, and you weren't acting on behalf of the organization that owns the incident